-The Daniel R. Coquillette Rare Book Room (located on the second floor of the library) houses the Law Library's collection of rare law books and manuscripts relating to the practice of law, including books that American and English lawyers would have included in their personal collections, and featured works by and about St. Thomas More.
-Dan Coquillette is a BC Law professor emeritus (how cool is that?) who served as the Law School's dean from 1985 - 1993 and received the honor of this commemoration in 1996 with the opening of the Law Library.
+The Daniel R. Coquilette Rare Book Room (located on the second floor of the library) houses the Law Library's collection of rare law books and manuscripts relating to the practice of law, including books that American and English lawyers would have included in their personal collections, and featured works by and about St. Thomas More.
+Professor Dan Coquilette is a current BC Law professor (how cool is that?) who served as the Law School's dean from 1985 - 1993 and received the honor of this commemoration in 1996 with the opening of the Law Library.
 The marble fireplace in the room came directly from the East Room of the White House after it was removed during renovations under the Truman Administration.
 It's a particularly wonderful place to study in the summer because it's kept very cool to preserve the books, and hours are posted on the door to the room.
-The librarians welcome you - but not your food or drinks - in the Rare Book Room.